paulRbr/blog-2/content/routing_calc_history.rst

 I wrote a blog post in French that had some unexpected success (by success I mean that people actually read it).
 At least two people asked for an English translation.
 So here it goes, with some of the errors in the French version corrected.

-Formally we would the speak of “shortest path in a graph problem”.
+Formally we would speak of “shortest path in a graph problem”.
 The goal is the same: what is the shortest way to go from A to B.

 Route computation are nice as the actual use cases can be explained to anyone: